feaser/openblt/libopenblt_python/Host/Source/LibOpenBLT/bindings/python/README.rst

 Using the package
 -----------------
-Basic code snippet to call the BltVersionGetNumber()-function whcih display the version of LibOpenBLT:
+Basic code snippet to call the BltVersionGetNumber()-function which displays the version of LibOpenBLT:

 ::